tiny8877/okta.github.io/_source/_posts/2019-04-16-graphql-api-with-aspnetcore.md

 using Api.Database;
 ```

 The piece of code above tells the Entity Framework to use an in-memory database named `OktaGraphQL`.
-This type of database is usually used for the tests, and you shouldn’t use it in production.
+This type of database is usually used for the tests, and you shouldn't use it in production.
 However, this should be more than enough to cover the needs of this tutorial.

 ### Seed the database